kyleprudente/ai-case-study/research_notes.md

 ## Overview and Origin

 * Name of company
+AlphaSense

 * When was the company incorporated?
+2011

 * Who are the founders of the company?
+Jack Kokko and Raj Neervannan

 * How did the idea for the company (or project) come about?
+AlphaSense came about when the founder Jack Kokko was conducting market research manually, combing through each PDF file using CTRL+F to find an insight.
+After several years, Jack had met co-founder Raj Neervannan and found that the tools and methodology for market research remained the same.
+Together, they launched AlphaSense in 2011 with the goal of aiding professionals to extract insights from numerous sources and data points.

 * How is the company funded?
 How much funding have they received?